Bob, Grat and Emmett

 In the early days of Hollywood, Emmett Dalton, the youngest of the brood and survivor of the Coffeyville shoot-out, produced silent movies such as Beyond the Law (1918) which he wrote and in which he appeared as himself, Bob and Frank.
 He also toured the lecture circuit.

-Later, there were many B and kids’ westerns featuring the Daltons in some way, such as The Dalton Gang in 1945, a pretty poor movie starring Don 'Red' Barry as a Marshal chasing a certain 'Blackie' Dalton, or the 1954 Jesse James vs. the Daltons, which we have already reviewed.
+Later, there were many low-budget and kids’ westerns featuring the Daltons in some way, such as The Dalton Gang in 1945, a pretty poor movie starring Don 'Red' Barry as a marshal chasing a certain 'Blackie' Dalton, or the 1954 Jesse James vs. the Daltons, which we have already reviewed.

 There was a film named The Dalton That Got Away in 1960 but I know nothing about it and have never seen it.
 It was apparently written and directed by Jaime Salvador and starred Mike Connors as “Russ Dalton” (???)

 TV got into the act too of course.
 There was an episode of Tales of Wells Fargo about the Daltons as well as a Death Valley Days and a Stories of the Century one.
 Various documentaries on the Daltons have also naturally appeared on TV such as a 1957 episode of the CBS series You Are There which was entitled The End of the Dalton Gang (October 5, 1892) and in 2003 The Dalton Gang Raid in the Investigating History series.

 And let’s not forget that the Daltons are key figures of the whole Lucky Luke franchise, whether in the bandes dessinées or the cartoon movies and TV shows.
 I especially like Les Dalton se rachètent (The Daltons Redeem Themselves), Lucky Luke Adventure No. 36, Paris, 1971, a deep, philosophical and moving tale of redemption (hem hem).